Value-added tax (VAT)

-- State and local municipalities;
+- State and local municipalities.

-- Foreign states, when the properties are allocated to the diplomatic representation or consular, provided there is reciprocity;
+- Foreign states, when the properties are allocated to the diplomatic representation or consular, provided there is reciprocity.

 - Legalised religious institutions, when the property is allocated to religious matters.

-PT Model 1 must be filed by the taxpayers each January, disclosing the rents effectively collected in the previous year and the leasing agreements duly stamped.
+Property Tax Model 1 must be filed by the taxpayers each January, disclosing the rents effectively collected in the previous year and the leasing agreements duly stamped.

 Employment income tax (PIT)